 Data in the Age of Information

 Smartphones and tablets however, offer reasonably affordable hardware paired with sophisticated open operating systems.
 Most have decent cameras and GPS sensors and they are connected to the web by default.
-There are tons of GPS and mapping apps out there, but Fulcrum focuses on the core features required for GIS data collection:
+There are many GPS and mapping apps, but Fulcrum focuses on the core features required for GIS data collection:

 - A core focus on offline usability